ckeditor/ckeditor5/docs/getting-started/integrations-cdn/laravel.md

 ---
 category: cloud
-meta-title: Compatibility with Laravel when using CDN | CKEditor 5 documentation
+meta-title: Using CKEditor 5 with Laravel and CDN | CKEditor 5 documentation
 meta-description: Integrate CKEditor 5 with Laravel using CDN.
 order: 70
 menu-title: Laravel
 ---

-# Compatibility with Laravel using CDN
+# Using CKEditor&nbsp;5 with Laravel and CDN

-As a pure JavaScript/TypeScript application, CKEditor&nbsp;5 will work inside any environment that supports such components.
+As a pure JavaScript/TypeScript library, CKEditor&nbsp;5 will work inside any environment that supports such components.
 While we do not offer official integrations for any non-JavaScript frameworks, you can include a custom configuration of CKEditor&nbsp;5 in a non-JS framework of your choice, for example, the PHP-based [Laravel](https://laravel.com/).

 ## Using CKEditor&nbsp;5 Builder